Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 | Battery Life | Up to 17+ hours |

-Value Proposition: When purchased during Dell's frequent sales, the Dell 14 Plus offers strong value.
-It provides a reliable, well-built machine with notable battery life for between $650 and $800.
-It's a smart purchase for SMBs, maximizing mobile productivity and ROI.
+Value Proposition: The Dell 14 Plus offers a reliable, well-built machine with notable battery life and strong Core Ultra performance.
+At $959.99, it's a competitive option for SMBs prioritizing mobile productivity and ROI.

 Check Dell 14 Plus PriceExecutive & Premium Ultraportables